aminulmizi/aminulmizi.github.io/_projects/Ferrari-F40.md

 </figure>

 <h3><a id="patching">Patching and thickening the panels</a></h3>
-Now that all the panels have been sketched seperately, next I needed to patch the sketches and turn them into surface body.
+Now that all the panels have been sketched seperately, next I needed to patch the sketches and turn them into surface bodies.
 However, a surface body cannot exist in real life because they will have a zero-thickness geometery.
 This will mean I will give each panel a thickness aswell.
 Below is an example using the front left fender.
 <figure>
     <img src="https://i.imgur.com/M0mOCC7.png?1" alt="Ferrari F40" style="width:500px;height:225px;"/>
     <figcaption style="text-align: center; font-size: 15px; font-style: italic"><strong>Patching and thickening fender</strong></figcaption>